-Both genres emphasized the jus ad bellum, the law justifying the resort to force, not conduct during hostilities (whatever the casus belli), and this writing was often framed within Arab nationalisms rather than within Islamic law proper.53 In later decades this notable gap was filled by activist philosophers (Qutb, Maududi), thinkers associated with the Muslim Brotherhood and related organizations, and a new generation of scholar-activists promulgating a warrior asceticism that abandoned the strict discipline and language of the law.54
+Islamic law proper.39 In fact, recent pockets of western academic scholarship within the framework of Islamic legal history and within relatively iconoclastic historical interpretive traditions, such as mysticism, have dominated debate over conflict matters-rather than examining contemporary Muslim-majority states' policy statements and directives (often by appeal to Islamic norms).
+In later decades this notable gap was filled by political activist philosophers (Qutb, Maududi), thinkers associated with the Muslim Brotherhood and related organizations, many who merged the apologetics and conflict advocacy genres into a well-developed philosophical program.
+Thus, a new generation of scholar-activists promulgating a warrior asceticism was born, one that abandoned the strict discipline and language of the law.40

-A key aspect of this second obstacle for understanding the possibilities of Islamic law today is the post-9/11 tendency in and beyond western academia to fixate on the concept of jihad (a jus ad bellum question) as the sin qua non of Islamic law and to weigh in on its meaning often without relevant contexts or concepts.55 The deluge of publications over the last decade on Islam and war, terrorism, militancy,
+Within this highly narrowed and segmented field of inquiry on Islamic approaches to conflict and law of war norms, key artifacts of this narrowed field of debate began to rise to near global prominence.41 A key aspect of this second obstacle for understanding the possibilities of Islamic law today is the post-9/11 tendency in and beyond western academia to fixate on the concept of jihad (a jus ad bellum question) as the sine qua non of Islamic law and to weigh in on its meaning often without relevant contexts, military or policy practice, or intellectual concepts.42 The deluge of publications over the last decade on Islam and

-53 Kelsay, supra note 49, at 74, anticipates the pendulum swing back to Islamic jus in bello writing in post-Revolution Iran as part of the effort "to implement Islamic norms in all phases of social and political life" in which leaders revisited classical jus in bello to define war with Iraq as "Islamic warfare," designated Saddam Hussein as an apostate, and distinguished guilty and hence targetable leaders.
+^{39.} KELSAY, supra note 35, at 74 (anticipating the pendulum swing back to Islamic jus in bello writing in post-Revolution Iran as part of the effort "to implement Islamic norms in all phases of social and political life" in which leaders revisited classical jus in bello to define war with Iraq as "Islamic warfare," designated Saddam Hussein as an apostate, and distinguished guilty and hence targetable leaders).

-54 See John Kelsay, Bin Laden's Reasons: Interpreting Islamic Tradition, CHRISTIAN CENT.
+^{40.} See John Kelsay, Bin Laden's Reasons: Interpreting Islamic Tradition, CHRISTIAN CENT.
 26 (2002) (noting "Shari'a reasoning is, in effect, a kind of transgenerational conversation among Muslims regarding the implications of these signs and about the behaviors that are most consistent with the ideal way and which therefore will lead to happiness in this world and the next").